 You can actually track the progress of your customer’s order right from your dashboard.

 Fulfillment times vary depending on the product and time of year.
 You can read about Printful’s fulfillment times here.

-What I love about allowing Printful to automatically fulfill my orders is that I can make sure they get into the Printful system and start fulfillment as soon as a customer places an order.
+What I loved about allowing Printful to automatically fulfill my orders is that I can make sure they get into the Printful system and start fulfillment as soon as a customer placed an order.

 With manual fulfillment, it can be tricky to enter orders in a timely fashion.
 Short of canceling all of your plans and waiting anxiously by your computer for orders to come in, you’ll inevitably have a fulfillment delay when manually inputting orders for fulfillment.

 What if I Need to Change an Order Automatically Fulfilled by Printful?